 “There’s a difference between really loving someone and loving the idea of her.”

-Gillian Flynn’s Gone Girl opens a new perspective in thriller novels by creating Nick and Amy as the main characters.
-The Novel opens as Nick – “I used to be a writer…back when people read things on paper, back when anyone cared about what I thought” – finds that at their fifth wedding anniversary his wife Amy has gone missing, front door is open, the coffee table shattered, books scattered.
-Amy, a trust fund baby New Yorker who has disastrous life since Nick put her to his Missouri home in order to care for his dying mother, is now gone.
+The book begins as Nick – “I used to be a writer…back when people read things on paper, back when anyone cared about what I thought” – finds that at their fifth wedding anniversary his wife Amy has gone missing, the front door is open, the coffee table shattered, books scattered.
+Amy, a trust fund baby New Yorker who has a disastrous life since Nick put her to his Missouri home to care for his dying mother, is now gone.

-Nick calls the police, obviously, but his reaction is strange.
-He keeps referring to Amy in the past tense, and then holding himself back.
+Nick calls the police, naturally, but his reaction is strange.
+He keeps referring to Amy in the past tense and then holding himself back.
 He is not quite worried enough about her disappearance.
 “I wasn’t sure what to say now.
 I raked my memory for the lines.
 What does the husband say at this point in the movie?
 Depends on whether he’s guilty or innocent.”

 The book switches between Nick’s narrative, as a person who is desperately looking for his wife which Amy consumes the attention of America’s media, and Amy’s diary, as she writes about the early days of their relationship.
 “Tra and la!
 I am smiling a big adopted-orphan smile as I write this …I met a boy!”
 She says.
 And then later: “He promised to take care of me, and yet I feel afraid.”

-Flynn, an extraordinary good writer, plays her readers with twists in throughout the story.
+Flynn, an extraordinarily good writer, plays her readers with twists in throughout the story.
 She plays with her unreliable narrators to stunning effect, disturbing and delighting in turn.
-Gone Girl, her third novel, is an absolute must read.
+Gone Girl, her third novel, is an absolute must-read.